dreamerlyhq/docs/pages/docs/getting-started/quickstart.md

 ### Step 2: Create a project

-Navigate to Dreamerly dashboard and add a new project. **(TODO: NEED TO FIX THE DETAILS AND ADD A SCREENSHOT)**
+Navigate to the Dreamerly Dashboard and add a new project. **(TODO: NEED TO FIX THE DETAILS AND ADD A SCREENSHOT)**

 Service credentials need to be set up for Dreamerly to communicate with the app stores on your behalf. **(TODO: NEED TO FIX THE DETAILS AND ADD A SCREENSHOT)**